BDC Hamburger Icon

 3. Blended experiences

 Savvy retailers often blend in-person and online solutions, such as the “buy online, pick up in-store” (BOPIS) trend.
 Other blended experiences include virtual shopping and helping customers order online while in a store if an item or specifications aren’t available.
-Here’s some more information about blended experiences:
+Here’s more information about blended experiences:

 Did You Know?Did you know